meghana-RB/TwitterNetworkAnalysis/README.md

 4. seaborn - to create a stipplot of the retweet frequncies, grouped by the search terms

 Interacting with the program:
+To start the program, file 'TwitterProject.py' has to be run.

 Users can interact with the CLI to choose from one of the options-